 The Systems and Services Contract Review Form (pdf) (Excel) should be completed when outside services are needed.

 When you need to contract for information technology, University Policy 370.1 designates ITS as the purchasing agent for technology hardware, software, and services.
-ITS staff will review contracts to ensure that the solution will work with the University technology services, and that the contract terms comply with appropriate University policies and guidelines.
-The review process pays particular attention to these elements of the contract process:
+ITS staff review contracts to ensure that the solution will work with the University technology services, and that the contract terms comply with appropriate University policies and guidelines.
+The review process pays particular attention to legal, privacy/security, and business requirements of the contract:

 Additional explanations, and sample terms, are listed below.
 All items may not be appropriate for all contracts, but are expected for most contracts.